sean8purdue/dotvim/README.md

 One more thing you should do is to check your environment variables for those that might contain a full path to the system `vi/vim`, like EDITOR and update them to use the `/usr/local/bin/vim`.

-Homebrew will install vim to `/usr/local/Cellar/vim/8.0.06`
+- Homebrew will install vim to `/usr/local/Cellar/vim/8.0.06`

+- If you have two versions of one software, like vim 8.0 and vim7.0.
+And f you want to keep both, you'll need to change your `$PATH` environment variable so that the location of the new version appears before the location of the old version.
+Do this by editing `~/.bash_profile` or `~/.zshrc`.

 ## Problem